nelson2411/Github-finder/README.md

 # Github-finder

-Project created following a JS tutorial
+### Project created following a JS tutorial

+Following a from Brad Traversy's tutorial on Udemy.